 Campsites are very limited at Lake O’Hara and managed by Parks Canada to reduce human impact on the area.
 There are a total of 30 campsites at the Lake O’Hara Campground and reservations are highly sought-after.
 It’s so competitive that the best chance to secure a reservation is to book on the Parks Canada website as soon as reservations are released.
 Campsites for the entire summer are often gone within minutes.

 The reservation system for campsites at Lake O’Hara opens every year before the camping season begins.
-For 2021 you can book your reservation here in April 2021.
-(Tentative scheduled opening date is April 27th at 8am MDT.)
+For 2022 you can book your reservation here (No Tentative scheduled registration date yet.)

 You can also book by phone by calling 1-877-737-3783, but the phone lines can be more of an issue than booking online